-Registered Apprenticeship is a proven approach for preparing workers for jobs while meeting the needs of business for a highly skilled workforce.
+Registered Apprenticeship is a proven approach for preparing workers for jobs while meeting the needs of businesses for a highly skilled workforce.

 It is an employer-driven, “earn while you learn” model that combines on-the-job training with job-related classroom/lab instruction.
 Registered Apprentices are sponsored by their employer and therefore typically work during the day and attend school at night.
-As Registered Apprentice increases skills, they also experience an increase in wages.
+As Registered Apprentices increase their skills, they also experience an increase in wages.

 Registered Apprenticeships are offered in a variety of occupations.
 Most Registered Apprenticeships are four years in length or 8,000 hours of on-the-job training.
 For each year of training, a minimum of 144 hours of related instruction is required.
 Upon completion of the required on-the-job training and related instruction, the Registered Apprentice is eligible for Journeyperson papers.
 A journeyperson is nationally recognized as having a well-rounded ability in all aspects of his/her trade.

 The following are links to help individuals who are employed or are looking for work (jobseekers), and employers/sponsors, education and community partners find information about Registered Apprenticeship occupations, programs, forms, education, lists of registered sponsors throughout Delaware, contractor bids, and more.

 Note: Effective September 1, 2020, this office does not register any apprentice that is registered in another state.
 Any apprentice that was registered before September 1, 2020, but also registered in another state, will still be able to stay a Delaware registered apprentice.
 Those employers who this affects have been contacted individually to discuss specifics.

 Note: Registered Apprenticeship programs are also available for Early Childhood Education, Auto Technicians and Hospitality